IMC-UAS-Krems/ADSII3ILV-WS23-24-Assignment-Public/README.md

 ### Task 3: Basics
 Of course, you need to implement the Graph class and all the necessary methods to check the quality/validity of the found solutions.

+### Task 4: Who's better?
+Use appropriate statistical methods (i.e., p-value and A12 effect size) to establish which one, among local search and genetic algorithms, is the best algorithm to solve the optimization problem.

+Your analysis must characterize the problem in some way.
+Possible features to consider are: number of edges, number of vertices, graph connectivity, distance between `s` and `t`, amount of flow to distribute, etc..

+> NOTE: Start by fixing all the parameters and then check whether you can repeat your analysis under different problem formulations.

 ### Remarks
 Please refer to the given method signatures and implement them without adding/removing parameters.